A Learning Environment by Design

 The school uses the services of a licensed and qualified external food catering service that is highly experienced in the preparation of food for children and for schools.
 Together with them, we ensure that all meals are preservative free, handmade, nutritiously balanced, and healthy.

 The cuisine is mainly Japanese, with foreign foods served on occasion.
 We are acutely aware of the potential of food allergies, and when we screen our students we require parents to provide all health and allergy information.
 Our catering service uses allergen-free ingredients whenever necessary allowing children with allergies to eat together with their classmates.
 Domestic and seasonal ingredients are used to the greatest extent possible.
 Information regarding the food we use and its origins is readily available for all parents wishing to see it.
-For infants yet in the weaning stage, we ensure that it is prepared and served appropriately.

 East Route: Suginami area